Training One Model to Master Cross-Level Agentic Actions via Reinforcement Learning: Experiments

-\paragraph{RL Facilitates Robust OOD Generalization} Comparing SFT-only agents (e.g., OpenHA, MotionHA) with their RL-enhanced counterparts (e.g., CrossAgent variants) reveals consistent and substantial gains in both ASR and FT.
-Remarkably, although RL fine-tuning is conducted on only 30 tasks, the improvements generalize effectively to over 800 evaluation tasks, many of which differ significantly from the training distribution.
-These gains are particularly pronounced in fine-grained control domains such as \textit{Craft Item}, where trajectory optimization offers a distinct advantage.
-This confirms that reinforcement learning, when applied atop large pre-trained VLA models, serves as a critical component for achieving out-of-distribution (OOD) generalization in scalable embodied agents.
+\paragraph{RL Facilitates Robust OOD Generalization.} Comparing SFT-only agents with their RL-enhanced counterparts reveals consistent gains in both ASR and FT.
+Although RL fine-tuning is conducted on only 30 tasks, the improvements generalize to over 800 evaluation tasks, especially in fine-grained control domains such as \textit{Craft Item}.
+This confirms the importance of RL on top of large pre-trained VLA models for scalable OOD generalization.

-\paragraph{CrossAgent Achieves Balanced, Omni-Category Performance} Unlike prior hierarchical or modular agents, CrossAgent achieves the best or second-best results in nearly every metric across all categories.
-It demonstrates a unique ability to balance proficiency across \textit{Mine Blocks}, \textit{Kill Entities}, and \textit{Craft Items}—a versatility not observed in prior baselines.
-Furthermore, it attains high peak success rates (e.g., 94.7\% in Mine Blocks, 83.3\% in Craft Items) without sacrificing generality.
-These results strongly suggest that CrossAgent effectively learns to coordinate and select the most suitable action space based on task context, rather than over-specializing in a single mode.
-This dynamic switching mechanism is key to its robust performance.
+\paragraph{CrossHA Achieves Balanced, Omni-Category Performance.} CrossHA achieves the best or second-best results in nearly every metric across all categories.
+It balances proficiency across \textit{Mine Blocks}, \textit{Kill Entities}, and \textit{Craft Items}, while attaining high peak success rates such as 94.7\% in Mine Blocks and 83.3\% in Craft Items.
+These results strongly suggest that CrossHA learns to coordinate and select the most suitable action space based on task context.